Stew Stansfield

 RuneQuest Powers

 Each spoon acts as a spell matrix, holding a single spirit magic spell.
 When two spoons are played as a pair, the player can attempt to use both matrices – he must try to cast both spells, or neither.
 Playing one magical spoon and one normal spoon—or banging a spoon on another object—will not work.
 Only the greatest bardic heroes (Rune Priests of Donandar with a Musical Spoons skill of 90%+) can play two sets of spoons at once.
-The spoons work a little differently to normal spell matrices: The spoons are moderately intelligent; being sacred to Donandar, they are able to recognize those in the player’s ‘performing troupe’ when bestowing their gifts.
-Beneficial magics affect all party-members and allies within close earshot of the player (typically a 15-metre radius).
-The lead spoon’s Demoralize matrix affects neutral and/or hostile entities within the same distance.
+The spoons work a little differently to normal spell matrices:- The chance of successfully casting a spell from a spoon is equal to the user’s Musical Spoons skill, rather than POW x 5.
+A single roll is made for a pair of spoons.
+If the player succeeds, both spells are cast; if he fails, neither is cast.

 Spell Matrices: